10:00am-4:00pm on Saturday 29 March

 • Why do viruses infect particular hosts and tissues?

-As well as showing you how our researchers address these questions in the lab, we will provide some hands-on activities.
-These will include building virus models from paper and other materials, so that you can learn how different viruses acquire their shapes and form spikes.
+We will provide some hands-on activities as well as showing you how our researchers address these questions in the lab.
+These will include building virus models from paper and other materials so that you can learn how different viruses acquire their shapes and form spikes.